 The Public Private Partnership (PPP) Programme for Climate Protection supported the private sector in developing countries and emerging economies with the aim of achieving sustainable development.
 The project promoted private sector technology transfer, which involved introducing and disseminating innovative climate protection technologies.
-As part of the project, German technology leaders were implementing pilot projects in the partner countries.
-These projects demonstrated innovative technologies, adapted proven greenhouse gas reduction technologies to fit specific climate conditions, and effect knowledge transfer.
-At the same time, the programme was improving local structures to facilitate the broad application of climate protection technologies.
+As part of the project, German technology leaders implemented pilot projects in the partner countries.
+These projects demonstrated innovative technologies, adapted proven greenhouse gas reduction technologies to fit specific climate conditions, and allowed knowledge transfer.
+At the same time, the programme improved local structures to facilitate the broad application of climate protection technologies.

 - Global PPP Programme